-I do not work with established addictions - but with a wealth of NHS, private and community counselling experience and my previous professional background in health settings, I have worked with many people experiencing a wide variety of personal, psychological, relationship and emotional difficulties - and many different forms of Loss.
+With many years of NHS, private and community counselling experience and my previous professional background in health settings, I have worked with many people experiencing a wide variety of personal, psychological, relationship and emotional difficulties and problems - and many different forms of Loss.

 Areas of counselling I deal with

 - Behaviour problems

 - Family issues

 - Feeling sad

 - Low self-esteem